 The goals of treatment are to cure the infection and relieve symptoms.
 Your health care provider may prescribe antibiotics if you have a fever.

 Good oral hygiene is vital to the treatment of trench mouth.
-Brush and floss your teeth thoroughly, at least twice a day, and preferably after each meal and at bedtime.
+Brush and floss your teeth thoroughly at least twice a day, or after each meal and at bedtime, if possible.

-Salt water rinses (1/2 teaspoon of salt in 1 cup of water) may soothe sore gums.
+Salt-water rinses (one half teaspoon of salt in 1 cup of water) may soothe sore gums.
 Hydrogen peroxide, used to rinse the gums, is often recommended to remove dead or dying gum tissue.
 Chlorhexidine rinse will help with gum inflammation.

-Over-the-counter pain relievers (analgesics) may reduce your discomfort.
+Over-the-counter pain relievers may reduce your discomfort.
 Soothing rinses or coating agents may reduce pain, especially before eating.
-You may apply lidocaine to the gums for severe pain.
+You may apply lidocaine to your gums for severe pain.

 You may be asked to visit a dentist or dental hygienist to have your teeth professionally cleaned and to have the plaque removed, once your gums feel less tender.
 You may need frequent dental cleaning and examinations until the disorder is cleared.

-To prevent the condition from coming back, your health care provider may give you instructions on how to:
+To prevent the condition from coming back, your provider may give you instructions on how to:

 Avoid irritants such as smoking and hot or spicy foods.

 The infection usually responds to treatment.
 The disorder can be quite painful until it is treated.
-If trench mouth is not treated promptly, the infection can spread to the cheeks, lips, or jawbone and destroy these tissues.
+If trench mouth is not treated promptly, the infection can spread to the cheeks, lips, or jawbone.
+It can destroy these tissues.